-We convene a diverse network of South Side stakeholders to foster alignment to realizing community-level change.
+We convene a diverse network of South Side stakeholders to foster alignment to improve the quality of life of South Side residents.
 We work to enhance communication, collaboration, and service coordination amongst the network.

 Columbus’ South Side is a mosaic of prosperous communities in which every resident thrives.